 \subsection{TNG Simulation Data}

-We analyze the outputs from the IllustrisTNG magneto-hydrodynamical cosmological simulations \citep{Marinacci18,Nelson18,TNGDR19,Pillepich18,Springel18}, which use the {\sc AREPO} moving-mesh hydrodynamic code \citep{Springel10} to simulate the evolution of gas, stars, dark matter, and black holes from redshifts $z\!=\!127$ to $z\!=\!0$ assuming a {\it Planck 2016} cosmology \citep{Planck15}.
+We analyze the outputs from the IllustrisTNG magneto-hydrodynamical cosmological simulations \citep{Marinacci18,Nelson18,TNGDR19,Pillepich18,Springel18}, which use the {\sc AREPO} moving-mesh hydrodynamic code \citep{Springel10} to simulate the evolution of gas, stars, dark matter, and black holes from redshifts $z\!=\!127$ to $z\!=\!0$, assuming a {\it Planck 2016} cosmology \citep{Planck15}.
 Since we investigate the morphologies of galaxies, we primarily use the highest resolution run of the TNG50 simulation \citep{Nelson19,Pillepich19}, TNG50-1, which has a box size of approximately 51.7 comoving Mpc per side, a minimum baryonic particle mass of $\sim\!8.4 \!\times\!
 10^{4}~{\Msun}$, DM particle mass of $\sim\!4.6 \!\times\!
 10^{5}~{\Msun}$, a $z=0$ gravitational force softening length in DM and stars of 288 pc, and a minimum gas softening length of 72 physical pc.

-We obtain galaxy, halo, and particle data for 6 snapshots -- at $z=4$, 3, 2, 1, 0.5, 0 -- of the TNG50-1 simulation (hereafter TNG50) from the online data repository , as presented first in \citet{TNGDR19}.
+We analyze 6 snapshots -- at $z=4$, 3, 2, 1, 0.5, 0 -- of the TNG50-1 simulation (hereafter TNG50) from the online data repository, as presented first in \citet{TNGDR19}.
 In each snapshot, the ``Group'' catalogs were constructed using the friends-of-friends (FoF) substructure identification algorithm, and the ``subhalo'' catalogs were constructed using the {\sc Subfind} algorithm \citep{Springel01,Dolag09}.
 The ``subhalo'' catalogs contain gravitationally bound objects within a FoF group, while the ``Group'' catalogs identify halos, i.e., FoF groups.
 We extract data from both of these types of catalogs.
-Hereafter, following the convention of TNG, we refer to groups as halos and subhalos as galaxies.
+Following the convention of TNG, we refer to groups as halos and subhalos as galaxies.
 We also make use of gas, DM, and star particle data in all snapshots.
-Finally, to constrain the effects of baryonic feedback physics on the morphological properties of galaxies, we also analyze the $N$-body version of TNG50, i.e., TNG50-Dark, for all 6 snapshots, making use of the subhalo, halo, and DM particles in them.
+Finally, to constrain the effects of baryonic feedback physics on the morphological properties of galaxies, we also analyze the $N$-body version of TNG50, i.e., TNG50-Dark, for all 6 snapshots, making use of the subhalos, halos, and DM particles.